 Many companies think of energy as a 'fixed overhead'.
 Saving energy is one of the easiest ways to reduce costs and improve your reputation.

 Reducing energy use is one of the fastest and most effective ways to save your business money.

 Calderdale Council can help with advice on efficiency and renewable energy.
 We can also give up-to-date information on current support available, as well as opportunities within the emerging low-carbon economy.

-Two initiatives have been launched to provide this support:
+Three initiatives are available to provide this support:

 The iiE is a national accreditation scheme that is designed to help organisations save money, reduce their impact on the environment, and get promoted for their green credentials.